awwx/meteor-browser-store/README.md

-Web applications opened with a URL with the same host and port will see the same store, while applications run on different hosts or ports will have completely different stores (this is protection supplied by the browser's same orgin policy).
+Web applications opened with a URL with the same host and port will see the same store, while applications run on different hosts or ports will have completely separate stores (this is protection supplied by the browser's same origin policy).
 Thus pages opened on "http://app-one.meteor.com/" and "http://app-one.meteor.com/foo/bar" will see the same store, while a page opened on "http://app-two.meteor.com/" will see a different store.